 - to withdraw a previously provided consent to processing of personal information.

 A cookie is a data file that is placed by a website operator on the hard drive of a visitor to their site.
 Cookies with the following functions are enabled to the computers of visitors to PPD websites: to allow the site to deliver the service requested by the visitor; to remember repeat visitors; to improve the user experience of the site; to allow the company to perform site analytics; and to help tailor marketing messages to the visitor based on previous browsing.
-Company cookies are enabled and controlled by the PPD digital communications team, which is established on U.S. territory.
+Company cookies are enabled and controlled by the PPD Web team, which is established on U.S. territory.
 The online relationship with PPD may be managed by using settings available on most internet browsers.
-For example, most browsers will allow a visitor to choose which cookies can be placed on their computer, to delete or disable cookies, and to set "do not track" as a function.
+For example, most browsers will allow a visitor to choose which cookies can be placed on his/her computer, to delete or disable cookies, and to set Do Not Track as a function.
 Please note that disabling cookies may prevent a visitor from using certain features on PPD websites.

 Children's Online Privacy Protection